Boring Billion: Climatic stability

 A higher abundance of other greenhouse gases, namely methane produced by prokaryotes, may have compensated for the low CO_{2} levels; a largely ice-free world achieved by an atmospheric methane concentration of 140 parts per million (ppm).
-Methanogenic prokaryotes could not have produced so much methane, implying some other greenhouse gas, probably nitrous oxide, was elevated, perhaps to 3 ppm (10 times today's levels).
+Methanogenic prokaryotes could not have produced so much methane, implying some other greenhouse gas, probably nitrous oxide (laughing gas), was elevated, perhaps to 3 ppm (10 times today's levels).
 Based on presumed greenhouse gas concentrations, equatorial temperatures during the Mesoproterozoic may have been about 295–300 K, in the tropics 290 K, at 60° 265–280 K, and the poles 250–275 K; and the global average temperature about 19 C, which is 4 °C (7.2 °F) warmer than today.
 Temperatures at the poles dropped below freezing in winter, allowing for temporary sea ice formation and snowfall, but there were likely no permanent ice sheets.

 It has also been proposed that, because the intensity of cosmic rays has been shown to be positively correlated to cloud cover, and cloud cover reflects light into space and reduces global temperatures, lower rates of bombardment during this time due to reduced star formation in the galaxy caused less cloud cover and prevented glaciation events, maintaining a warm climate.
 Also, some combination of weathering intensity which would have reduced CO_{2} levels by oxidation of exposed metals, cooling of the mantle and reduced geothermal heat and volcanism, and increasing solar intensity and solar heat may have reached an equilibrium, barring ice formation.